hyperflask/sqlorm/docs/engine.md

 engine = Engine.from_uri("psycopg://?host=localhost&port=5432") # using the dbapi module name
 ```

-Once initialized, an engine can be used as a context to start sessions.
+Once initialized, an engine can be used as a context to [start sessions](sessions-and-transactions.md).

+## Connecting

+You shouldn't create connection manually when using sqlorm but use sessions.

+To create connections use `conn = engine.connect()`.
+To close a connection use `engine.disconnect(conn)`.

+## Connection pool

 Connections are pooled and re-used by default.
 You can disabled this behavior by using `pool=False` in the engine constructor.
 `max_pool_conns` can also be used to define the maximum number of connections to start.

+Use `engine.disconnect_all()` to close all connections.